 The voice brokerage business within our Financial Services segment originates from one of the oldest and most established inter-dealer franchises in the financial intermediary industry.
 Cantor started our wholesale intermediary brokerage operations in 1972.
-In 1996, Cantor launched the eSpeed system, which revolutionized the way government bonds are traded in the inter-dealer market by providing a fully electronic trading marketplace. eSpeed, Inc. completed an initial public offering in 1999 and began trading on NASDAQ, yet remained one of Cantor's controlled subsidiaries.
+In 1996, Cantor launched its eSpeed system, which revolutionized the way government bonds are traded in the inter-dealer market by providing a fully electronic trading marketplace. eSpeed, Inc. ("eSpeed") completed an initial public offering in 1999 and began trading on NASDAQ, yet it remained one of Cantor's controlled subsidiaries.
 Following eSpeed's initial public offering, Cantor continued to operate its inter-dealer voice brokerage business separately from eSpeed.
 In August 2004, Cantor announced the reorganization and separation of its inter-dealer voice brokerage business into a subsidiary called "BGC," in honor of B. Gerald Cantor, the pioneer in screen brokerage services and fixed income market data products.
-In April 2008, BGC and certain other Cantor assets merged with and into eSpeed, and the combined company began operating under the name "BGC Partners, Inc." In June 2013, BGC sold certain assets relating to its U.S. Treasury benchmark business and the name eSpeed to the NASDAQ OMX Group (see "NASDAQ OMX Transaction").
+In April 2008, BGC and certain other Cantor assets merged with and into eSpeed, and the combined company began operating under the name "BGC Partners, Inc." In June 2013, BGC sold certain assets relating to its U.S. Treasury benchmark business and the name "eSpeed" to NASDAQ, Inc. ("NASDAQ," formerly The NASDAQ OMX Group, Inc.) (see "NASDAQ Transaction").